-The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment loss represents the loss incurred by the segment before gain on disposal of investment property, certain net foreign exchange loss and unallocated corporate expenses.
-This is the measure reported to the CODM for the purposes of resource allocation and assessment of performance.
+The accounting policies of the operating segments are the same as the Group's accounting policies described in note 4.
+Segment loss represents the loss incurred by the segment before certain net foreign exchange gain (loss) and unallocated corporate expenses.